-The Council shall have the duties and responsibilities consistent with the Act, State Law, and these Bylaws, including the management and control of the Title 7 Part B funds and affairs of the Council as established by these Bylaws.
+The Council shall have the duties and responsibilities consistent with the Act, State Law, and these Bylaws, including the management and control of the Title VII Part B funds and affairs of the Council as established by these Bylaws.

-The Council shall include at least one director of a center for independent living chosen by the directors of centers for independent living within the State; as ex-officio, non-voting members (a) a representative from the designated State Unit Entity; and (b) no more than four (4) representatives from other State agencies that provide services for individuals with disabilities; and a representative who is a director of a Section 121 Project (as described in the Act) if appropriate.
+The Council shall include at least one director of a center for independent living chosen by the directors of centers for independent living within the State; as ex-officio, non-voting members (a) a representative from the designated State Unit / Entity; and (b) no more than four (4) representatives from other State agencies that provide services for individuals with disabilities; and a representative who is a director of a Section 121 Project (as described in the Act) if appropriate.

 The Council may include other representatives from centers for independent living; parents and guardians of individuals with disabilities; advocates of and for individuals with disabilities; representatives from private business; representatives from organizations that provide services for individuals with disabilities; and other appropriate individuals.

-The Council shall be composed of members who provide statewide representation; who represent individuals with a broad range of disabilities; and who are knowledgeable about centers for independent living and independent living services.
+The Council shall be composed of no more than 19 members who provide statewide representation; who represent individuals with a broad range of disabilities; and who are knowledgeable about centers for independent living and independent living services.

 The voting members of the Council (the "Voting Members") shall be all members except ex-officio members identified above.
 The Voting Members shall have equal voting rights on all matters to come before the Council.